MikeLanier/J3DSandbox/README.md

 # J3DSandbox
-A Java App to learn, practice and test Java 3D, OpenGL and (if possible) DirectX programming.
+A Java App to learn, practice and test OpenGL and (if possible) DirectX programming.

 ### 09/12/2017
 * create controls for defining options